Bird intelligence: Studies

 Bird intelligence has been studied through several attributes and abilities.
 Many of these studies have been on birds such as quail, domestic fowl, and pigeons kept under captive conditions.
 It has, however, been noted that field studies have been limited, unlike those of the apes.
-Birds in the crow family (corvids) as well as parrots (psittacines) have been shown to live socially, have long developmental periods, and possess large forebrains, all of which have been hypothesized to allow for greater cognitive abilities.
+Birds in the crow family (corvids) as well as parrots (psittacines) have been shown to live socially, have long developmental periods, and possess large forebrains, all of which have been hypothesised to allow for greater cognitive abilities.

 Counting has traditionally been considered an ability that shows intelligence.
 Anecdotal evidence from the 1960s has suggested that crows can count up to 3.
-Researchers need to be cautious, however, and ensure that birds are not merely demonstrating the ability to subitize, or count a small number of items quickly.
+Researchers need to be cautious, however, and ensure that birds are not merely demonstrating the ability to subitise, or count a small number of items quickly.
 Some studies have suggested that crows may indeed have a true numerical ability.
 It has been shown that parrots can count up to 6.

 Cormorants used by Chinese fishermen were given every eighth fish as a reward, and found to be able to keep count up to 7.
 E.H.
 Hoh wrote in Natural History magazine:

 In the 1970s, on the Li River, Pamela Egremont observed fishermen who allowed the birds to eat every eighth fish they caught.
 Writing in the Biological Journal of the Linnean Society, she reported that, once their quota of seven fish was filled, the birds "stubbornly refuse to move again until their neck ring is loosened.
-They ignore an order to dive and even resist a rough push or a knock, sitting glum and motionless on their perches."
+They ignore an order to dive and even resist a rough push or a knock, sitting glum and motionless on their perches".
 Meanwhile, other birds that had not filled their quotas continued to catch fish as usual.
-"One is forced to conclude that these highly intelligent birds can count up to seven," she wrote.
+"One is forced to conclude that these highly intelligent birds can count up to seven", she wrote.

 Many birds are also able to detect changes in the number of eggs in their nest and brood.
 Parasitic cuckoos are often known to remove one of the host eggs before laying their own.

 Associative learning

-Visual or auditory signals and their association with food and other rewards have been well studied, and birds have been trained to recognize and distinguish complex shapes.
+Visual or auditory signals and their association with food and other rewards have been well studied, and birds have been trained to recognise and distinguish complex shapes.
 This may be an important ability which aids their survival.

 Associative learning is a method often used on animals to assess cognitive abilities.
-Bebus et al. define associative learning as "acquiring knowledge of a predictive or causal relationship (association) between two stimuli, responses or events."
+Bebus et al. define associative learning as "acquiring knowledge of a predictive or causal relationship (association) between two stimuli, responses or events".
 A classic example of associative learning is Pavlovian conditioning.
 In avian research, performance on simple associative learning tasks can be used to assess how cognitive abilities vary with experimental measures.